sumonsm/client_server_application/Code/client_application/Readme.txt

 5. How to run:
 ==========================
 a.
-From server application's root directory, run server with "bin/server [hostname] [port]".
+From Code/ directory, run server with "bin/server [hostname] [port]".
 CTRL+C to close server process.
 f.
-From client application's root directory, run client with "bin/client [hostname] [port] [logfile]".
+From Code/ directory, run client with "bin/client [hostname] [port] [logfile]".
 g.
-Check sever log in server_log/ directory under sever application's root directory.
+Check sever log in Code/server_log/ directory.

 6. Issues faced: